zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

 To return all metrics supported by the command, the HMC userid must have the following permissions:

+* The HMC userid must have the following flag enabled:

+  - "Allow access to Web Services management interfaces" flag of the user in the HMC GUI, or "allow-management-interfaces" property of the user at the WS-API.

 * Object access permission to the objects for which metrics should be returned.

   If the userid does not have object access permission to a particular object,